Tim Dini

 Lawman TV Series October 5, 1958 – June 24, 1962 Warner Bros.
 Television

+Right now is kind of the Wild West era of the internet and social media.
 Because everything is so new, there aren’t many rules regarding what people say or how much damage they can cause to your business with negative comments.

 Essentially, anybody can say anything they like about your business and unless they are being libelous or slanderous, there’s not much you can do about it other than try to privately convince them to remove their negative comments.
+This highlights the importance of actively managing your online reputation and encouraging satisfied customers to share their positive experiences.

+The people that run social comment sites such as Yelp, Foursquare, Urban Spoon and others are businessmen, however.
 If you have genuinely tried to resolve an issue with a negative poster and failed, if you reach out to the social comment site’s support staff and explain how the comment is unfairly damaging your business, they will usually remove it.

 After all, they have nothing to gain from your business being hurt by one of their users.

+Another option is to threaten legal action against somebody you believe is unfairly targeting your business online.
 Although actual legal action can be an expensive path, usually just the threat of a lawsuit is enough to get somebody to back down.

 Be prepared to follow up on your threat if they don’t, however.